-\begin{example} Consider the class-$3$-nilpotent Lie ring Here, as well as in comparable Lie lattice presentations throughout the paper, relations other than those following -- by antisymmetry or the Jacobi identity -- from the given ones are assumed to be trivial. \cite[Theorem~2.39]{duSWoodward/08} gives explicit formulae for the local ideal zeta functions $\zeta^{\nl}_{\textup{Fil}_4(\Zp)}(s)$, valid for all primes~$p$.
+Here, as well as in comparable Lie lattice presentations throughout the paper, \revone{products among generators} other than those following -- by antisymmetry or the Jacobi identity -- from the given ones are assumed to be trivial.
+In the given example this means that $x_4$ is central and $x_3$ commutes with both $x_1$ and~$x_2$. \cite[Theorem~2.39]{duSWoodward/08} gives explicit formulae for the local ideal zeta functions $\zeta^{\nl}_{\textup{Fil}_4(\Zp)}(s)$, valid for all primes~$p$.
 They are all given by a single rational function $W(X,Y)\in\Q(X,Y)$ upon the substitution $X=p$, $Y=p^{-s}$ and do not satisfy a functional equation of the form~\eqref{equ:funeq.submodule}.
 The associative algebra $\mcE$ generated by $\ad(\Fil_{4})$ does not satisfy the conditions of Theorem~\ref{thm:main}.
 Indeed, it is generated by $\ad(z)$ and $\ad(x_1)$ which, with respect to the chosen cocentral $\Z$-basis $(z,x_1,x_2,x_3,x_4)$ of $\Fil_4$ are represented by the integral $5\times 5$-matrices respectively.
-Here, the block structure reflects the decomposition $\mcL = \bigoplus_{i=1}^4 \mcL_i$ with $\mcL_1 = \la z,x_1\ra_{\Z}$ and $\mcL_i = \la x_i\ra_{\Z}$ for $i\in\{2,3,4\}$.
-Condition \ref{con2} is clearly violated as $C_2$ is not supported solely on the first block-off diagonal: $(C_2)_{34}\neq 0$.
+Here, the block structure reflects the decomposition $\mcL = \bigoplus_{i=1}^4 \mcL_i$ with $\mcL_1 = \la z,x_1\ra_{\Z}$ and $\mcL_i = \la x_i\ra_{\Z}$ for $i\in\{2,3,4\}$. \revtwo{The matrix $C_2$ is not as prescribed in Condition~\ref{con2}, as it is} not supported solely on the first block-off diagonal: $(C_2)_{34}\neq 0$.
 The failure of the functional equation reflects the (easily verifiable) fact that no other decomposition or choice of generators for $\mcE$ mitigates this failure. \end{example}